hiranumn/GraphConv/README.md

 # graphConv.py

-Very basic implementation of two graph convolution layers.
+Implementation of two types of graph convolution layers, and application of them on TCGA RNA-seq data and a graph defined over genes by BioGrid PPI.

 # Code
 ### Graph convolution without self connection: